Hunting season

-A hunting season is the designated time in which certain game animals can be killed in certain designated areas.
+A hunting season is the designated time period during which wild animals can be legally hunted in designated areas, typically issued by the formal game law of a sovereign state, which specifies the calendar dates, the time of the day and bag limits of the target animal allowed for hunting, and such rules are often enforced by conservation officers.
+The permitted dates within the hunting season are referred to as open season, while other unpermitted dates outside the designated hunting season are called closed season.
+Hunting during closed season are considered poaching and thus wrongful, and might be subjected to punishments ranging from fines to criminal sentencing.

+Hunting seasons exist primarily for the purpose of sustainable wildlife management, often to avoid disrupting breeding seasons and to prevent overhunting that undermine population viability.
+In addition to setting dates of hunting seasons, game laws might also dictate rules on the types of hunting weapons, vehicles and methodology allowed as well as desirable ethics during open season, and violation of these restrictions are considered as unlawful as hunting during closed seasons.

 In the United States, each state determines and sets its own specific dates to hunt the certain game animal, such as California, in which they designate certain zones, in which each have their own separate dates in order to legally hunt.

-In the United States, each state has primary responsibility and authority over the hunting of wildlife that resides within state boundaries.
-State wildlife agencies that sell hunting licenses are the best source of information regarding hunting seasons, areas open/closed to hunting, etc. Hunting of migratory birds such as ducks and geese is managed cooperatively by state fish and wildlife agencies and the U.S. Fish and Wildlife Service.
+While the United States Fish and Wildlife Service oversees the management of wildlife in the country, each state has the primary responsibility and authority over regulating the hunting of wildlife that resides within state boundaries.
+State wildlife agencies that issue hunting licenses are the best source of information regarding hunting seasons, areas open/closed to hunting, etc. Hunting of migratory birds such as ducks and geese is managed cooperatively by state and federal fish and wildlife agencies.
 Migratory waterfowl hunters must possess both a state hunting license and a Federal Migratory Bird Hunting and Conservation Stamp (Duck Stamp), and each hunter needs a Harvest Information Program number for each state in which they hunt migratory birds.